ArminJo/JK-BMSToPylontechCAN/README.md

 # [Arduino JK-BMS To Pylontech CAN Protocol Converter](https://github.com/ArminJo/JK-BMSToPylontechCAN)

 Converts the JK-BMS RS485 data to Pylontech CAN data for inverters which are not compatible with JK-BMS protocol but with Pylontech protocol, like Deye inverters.<br/>
-Display of many BMS information and alarms on a locally attached 2004 LCD.<br/>
+Display of many BMS information and alarms on a locally attached serial 2004 LCD.<br/>

 [![Badge License: GPLv3](https://img.shields.io/badge/License-GPLv3-brightgreen.svg)](https://www.gnu.org/licenses/gpl-3.0)
  &nbsp; &nbsp;